UDO, BUSH, RUMAHOY, AND KANSAS ALL RELEASE NEW ALBUMS

 The return of the most loved/hated band!
 Let’s be honest, there are very few people that are in the middle when it comes to this band.
 They’ve had a ton of radio play over the years, and that’s lead to a lot of people’s hatred towards the band.
 They have always been bigger in the U.S. than in the U.K. Although Gavin Rossdale did appear on the British version of The Voice, they have for the most part been looked down upon by Brits as a retread of what was going on in Seattle in the 90s.

 The band rose to popularity when bands like Oasis, Blur, The Verve, Suede, and the like ruled the charts.
-Add huge American bands like Nirvana and Pearl Jam the mix, and there was little room for Bush.
+Add huge American bands like Nirvana and Pearl Jam to the mix, and there was little room for Bush.
 So as popular as they may have become, the critics always looked down upon them in their home country.

 Just look at this example, Louder, who owns both Metal Hammer and Classic Rock magazines, gave two very different reviews of The Kingdom.
 One called them a third-tier grunge band.
 While the other applauds them for being better than most of the bands that were trying to play the same type of music in the mid-90s.

 Rossdale had been promising for some time that this album would be their heaviest of the last few years.
-Given that he’s had Chris Traynor in the band from some time now, it’s always seemed like a lost opportunity to me.
+Given that he’s had Chris Traynor in the band for some time now, it’s always seemed like a lost opportunity to me.
 He was part of Helmet and Orange 9mm, two bands that are considerably heavier than Bush.

-This time, he seems to have finally let Traynor to do a little more of his thing.
+This time, he seems to have finally let Traynor do a little more of his thing.
 Although this album does contain some of the most introspective and soft ballads by the band.
-It also contains arguably the heaviest music that band has released in the last few decades.
+It also contains arguably the heaviest music that the band has released in the last few decades.
 You won’t be mistaking this with any of Traynor’s hardcore past, but it’s closer to the band’s 90s output than what came after.

 Like I’ve said time after time, the bigger the fire, the more bugs you attract.
 The more popular the band the more detractors you’ll find.
 If you’re a fan you’ll check this out, if you aren’t, you’ll probably keep hating them.